loyjoy/academy/experiences/branding/branding.md

 ### Chat preview

 Use the chat preview above your chat bubble to excite and motivate your customers to click on your experience.
 You can also offer up to three quick replies in your chat preview.
 Your customers can use these to jump into another experience or to a process module.
+Design the styles of the previews or quick replies to match your brand.

 ![Chat Preview](branding_chatpreview.png "Chat Preview")